NAVER-INTEL-Co-Lab/gaudi-cresset/README.md

-# The Cresset Template for PyTorch on the Intel Gaudi
+# A Research Development Template for PyTorch on the Intel Gaudi

 ## Introduction